Discover 10 ways to take care of your teeth and gums naturally—from oil pulling and tongue scraping to our better-than-toothpaste powder recipe!

 Oil pulling is an ancient Ayurvedic technique to keep your mouth healthy.
 Both sesame and coconut oil have antibacterial properties that keep your teeth and gums in tip-top shape.
-And you’ll also notice that oil pulling naturally whitens your teeth.
-Do this first thing in the morning.
+You’ll also notice that oil pulling naturally whitens your teeth.
+For best results, do this first thing in the morning.

 - Put 1 tablespoon of sesame or coconut oil in your mouth.

 - Gently swish it around for 10 to 20 minutes.

 - Spit it out into the garbage.
 Avoid gargling or swallowing the oil.

 - Brush your teeth as usual.

 - Repeat daily, first thing in the morning, on an empty stomach.